Terms of Reference [Free Template]

 Second, to define what a particular workstream on a project is supposed to do.

-You could use this terms of reference (Word docx) to define almost anything: the remit of your school parent teacher association, the terms for a client project.
+You could use the free terms of reference template (it’s a Word .docx that you can download from the template library) to define almost anything: the remit of your school parent teacher association, the terms for a client project.

 Anything where you need to quickly summarize the high level deliverables, objectives, people, cost and time commitments without going into pages of detail that might not be relevant to them.